thomasthetechengine/crestron-home-assistant/README.md

 When creating analog sliders / inputs on your touch panels, keep the maxmium value to 255, since anything higher breaks the plugin, use the `Ranges` option on your entites in `configuration.json` to convert the value to a different range.

+# Known Bugs

+The IP ID of the plugin can only be a singular digit Analog values can only be sent from 0 to 255 (8 bit), but can be converted by the plugin using the Ranges option (See configuration examples below)
+There is no current way to get the state of a join from crestron, only subscribe to its updates.
+Updating configuration.json sometimes requires a restart of the plugin to take full effect.

 # Setup
 Download project source, and extract the files to a memorable destination.